image

 4.9/5

-This course provides an overview of the AWS Identity & Access Management Service, commonly referred to as IAM, along with its core features.
+This lesson provides an overview of the AWS Identity & Access Management Service, commonly referred to as IAM, along with its core features.
 This is a key security service within AWS and is likely to be one of the first security services you will use and come across allowing you to manage specific access controls within your environment for your users.

 Learning Objectives